polterguy/polterguy.github.io/index.md

 ## Machine Learning and AI

-Magic Cloud is scattered with AI and allows you to create your own Machine Learning models using OpenAI, by scraping any website, and generating training data for you that you can use to create your own ChatGPT model, answering questions related to your domain.
+Magic Cloud is scattered with AI and allows you to create your own Machine Learning models using OpenAI, by scraping any website, and generating training data for you that you can use to create your own OpenAI model, answering questions related to your domain.
 Use cases might be.

 * Expert legal system, answering legal questions for clients